The Luminous Life: Release

 The Luminous Life had its premiere at IndieLisboa International Independent Film Festival on 7 May 2025.
 It competed for Crystal Globe with other eleven feature films at the 59th Karlovy Vary International Film Festival on 5 July 2025.
+On 26 June 2025, it was released in Portuguese cinemas.
 It also made it to the 'Meeting Point' slate of the 70th Valladolid International Film Festival.
 It competed in the Golden Olive tree Competition at the Lecce European Film Festival on 20 November 2025.
+It competed for the Crystal Globe at the 59th Karlovy Vary International Film Festival on 5 July 2025.

+In February 2026, it will be presented for its United States premiere in the feature films section of the 41st Santa Barbara International Film Festival.

 It was released theatrically on 26 June 2025.

 Reception

 Vladan Petkovic reviewing the film at the Karlovy Vary International Film Festival for Cineuropa wrote "João Rosas’ debut feature offers a gently ironic and subtly rebellious tone, presenting a relaxed viewing experience as it pairs his familiar protagonist with Lisbon, which plays a central role in the story."